datacoves/docs/docs/how-tos/airflow/run-fivetran-sync-jobs.md

 ![Admin Connections](./assets/fivetran-connection-details.png)

-You can find, or generate, your Fivetran `API Key` and `API Secret` in [Fivetran Account settings](https://fivetran.com/account/settings)
+>[!TIP]Once your Fivetran API key and secret have been generated, for security reasons, the secret cannot be viewed again through the Fivetran interface.
+If you lose or forget your API secret, you will need to generate a new API key and secret pair so be sure to store them somewhere secure for reference later.
+See <a href="https://fivetran.com/docs/rest-api/getting-started" targe="_blank" rel="noopener">Fivetran Documentation</a> on how to generate your Fivetran `API Key` and `API Secret`.

 ### Configure your transform/.dbt-coves/config.yml file